You want your home to feel inviting, warm, and hospitable. Here are smart ways to make it feel better.

 How do I make my home comfortable for guests?

-(So, yes, you can adjust your thermostat to feel better whenever you need to and still reduce energy use.)
+(So yes, you can adjust your thermostat to feel better whenever you need to and still reduce energy use.)

 Why is my upstairs so hot in summer?

-Heat rises, and when the cooled air inside your house escapes through air leaks in your house and attic, it creates a vacuum and sucks in warm air from outside.
 If your upstairs floor doesn’t get cool enough in the summer, it’s likely you don’t have a sufficient thermal boundary between your home and the outdoor heat—meaning, your home is taking in too much hot air from outside.

 Talking with an expert can help you pinpoint the right improvement that can fix a too-hot upstairs floor for good.